Field ReferenceInventory

 A lot is created in three ways, and the lot type field records which:

-• Purchased — created by a purchase receipt (/purchasing/receipts).
-The receipt line that created the lot is linked back via purchase_receipt_line_id so you can audit “where did this lot come from” with one click.
+• Purchased — created by a purchase receipt.
+The receipt line that created the lot is linked back so you can audit “where did this lot come from” with one click.

 • Produced — created when a production batch packages out.
-The batch’s MO/recipe/bottle BOM/case BOM are pinned to the lot, so traceability flows forward to the finished case.
+The batch’s order, recipe, vessel BOM, and case BOM are locked to the lot, so traceability flows forward to the finished case.

-• Adjusted — created by a manual /inventory/adjustments entry (cycle-count discoveries, found inventory, write-ons).
+• Adjusted — created by a manual inventory adjustment (cycle-count discoveries, found inventory, write-ons).
 Adjusted lots require a reason note.

 Inventory pages